fairlearn/fairlearn/README.md

 </strong>
 </summary>

-Up to the version 0.2, fairlearn contained only the exponentiated gradient method.
+Up to version 0.2, fairlearn contained only the exponentiated gradient method.
 The fairlearn repository now has a more comprehensive scope and aims to incorporate other methods as specified above.
-The same exponentiated gradient technique is now located under `fairlearn.reductions.ExponentiatedGradient` as a class.
-While in the past you could have run
+The same exponentiated gradient technique is now the class `fairlearn.reductions.ExponentiatedGradient`.
+While in the past exponentiated gradient was invoked via

 ```python
 import numpy as np